Wuxhu11/LittleTiger/_projects/1_project.md

 </div>

-We are also the first to consider
+We are also <span style="color: blue;">the first to consider the case that competition exists in some pairs of clients</span> while any other two clients are independent of each other {% cite Tan24a %}.

 Every project has a beautiful feature showcase page...